mito-ds/mito/docs/how-to/upgrading-mito.md

 python -m mitoinstaller upgrade
 ```

+{% hint style="warning" %}
-After running the above commands, restart your JupyterLab kernel, and refresh your browser page to load the new version of Mito.&#x20;
+**After running the above commands, restart your JupyterLab kernel, and refresh your browser page to load the new version of Mito.
+This is required for the new Mitosheet to render.**
+{% endhint %}

 To see what is new in the Mitosheet since you last looked, check out the [release notes.](../misc/release-notes.md)